 Humans have been looking for ways to read minds for a long time: psychics, magicians, mentalists, and more.
 However, mind-reading is now something that can be achieved.
 In the 21st century, we can do that now.
 With the improvements and growth in artificial intelligence, researchers show that AI can read minds and keep improving at mind-reading.

-Where it Begins: Mind-Reading
+Where it All Begins: Mind-Reading

-Introduction of MRI Machine
+Introduction of the MRI Machine

-Reading Brain with AI to Help Humanity
+Reading the Brain with AI to Help Humanity

 AI and technology have always been used in medical devices to measure brain activity.
 This means AI can process information, showing AI data from the brain and then training AI to recognize things reliably.